valermor/galen-api-ports/README.md

 ```

 ##Limitations
-At the moment, you can run your test only against a Selenium Grid, i.e. no local driver is supported.
+At the moment, you can run your tests only against a Selenium Grid, i.e. no local driver is supported.

 ##Building the tool
 ###Assembly server jar###
-All thrift files are not part of the repe.
-The get generated on build time from the file galen_api.thrift.
+Thrift language files are not part of the repo.
+They get generated on build time from _galen_api.thrift_.

-Building, and assembling of the Java Server is done automatically via the assemble_java_server.jar script.
+Building and assembling of the Java Server is done automatically by _assemble_java_server.sh_.

 ###Configure Java server log###
-Log config file 'simplelogger.properties' inside resource folder contains log configuration.
+Log configuration file 'simplelogger.properties' inside resource folder contains logging configuration.
-The file gets copied into classpath on assembly step.
+The file gets copied into Java classpath on assembly step before.

 ##Distributing galenpy##
 Distribution of galenpy to PyPI is automated via the distribute_galenpy.sh script.